 Emergency communications is serious stuff!
 In a "situation," radio "amateur" communicators are likely to interact with public safety professionals.
 We "hams" want to "put a best foot forward."
 And as communicators we need (a) to know and understand the operational environment, and (b) be confident that our skills (and equipment) match what is needed.

-The obvious entry level course is the on-line "Introduction to Emergency Communications (EC-001)" offered by the American Radio Relay League (ARRL).
-A link to the ARRL courses is in the tab at the top of the page.
+The entry level course is an on-line "Introduction to Emergency Communications (EC-001)" given by the American Radio Relay League (ARRL).

-This course has recently been updated.
-Recognizing recent developments in how federal, state and local agencies will respond to emergencies and disasters, it has pre-requisites - two free on-line mini-courses:
+This course has been updated.
+As we would be working with federal, state and local agencies will respond to emergencies and disasters, it has pre-requisites - two free on-line mini-courses:

 ICS-100 - Introduction to the Incident Command System, and

 IS-700 - National Incident Management System, An Introduction

 These course are offered by FEMA's Emergency Management Institute.
 A link to the FEMA courses is also in a tab above.